owkin/fedeca/README.md

 ## The official Flower implementation

-FedECA is also implemented under the [Flower framework](https://flower.ai/), available [here](https://github.com/owkin/flower-fedeca), as the offical implementation.
+FedECA is also implemented in the [Flower framework](https://flower.ai/), available [here](https://github.com/owkin/flower-fedeca), as the offical implementation.
 Please consider using it for your FedECA analysis.

 ## Installation instructions